 - Open to all borrowers

-- Suited for high-end or complex builds
+- Suitable for high-end or complex home builds

 Cons: